flybywiresim/docs/docs/start/autopilot-fbw.md

 * ❌ AP disconnect does not trigger master warning etc.
 * ❌ NAV mode being armed might show dashes in the FCU instead of selected HDG
 * ❌ Engine out operations are not yet considered
-* ❌ AP performance when flying turbulence might not be satisfying in all cases
 * ❌ AP is not disconnected due to turbulence
 * ❌ Time compression is not supported
-* ❌ ROLL OUT law is more sensitive to fps than other laws which can cause oscillations
-* ❌ ROLL OUT law can cause a divert from the runway when the runway is short (i.e. EDNY)

 ##### Engines

 * ❌ Realistic start-up procedure is missing
-* ❌ During start, no fuel flow is shown
 * ❌ Realistic Descent/ Approach idle parameters / drag.
 * ❌ Time compression is not supported (fuel burn is not adapted for time compression)